lowes/product-viewer/README.md

 # Product Viewer
 This is a monorepo containing projects related to 3D product rendering and web-based mixed reality.
+All of the projects can be found under the `packages/` directory, each have their own readme.

 ## Packages
 - product-viewer: A web component used to view 3D product assets.
 Currently a private npm package on the GitHub registry.